jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 ```a strength and conditioning program consisting mainly of a mix of aerobic exercise, calisthenics (body weight exercises), and Olympic weightlifting
 ```

-This program seems to have been invited in the 2000's by Greg Glassman and Lauren Jenai, and the sport is licensied under the name of **CrossFit, Inc**.
+This program seems to have been invited in the 2000's by Greg Glassman and Lauren Jenai, and the sport is licensed under the name of **CrossFit, Inc**.

 I invite you to take a look to some videos on the [Crossfit Inc channel on youtube](https://www.youtube.com/channel/UCtcQ6TPwXAYgZ1Mcl3M1vng) to have a better view of what could be the exercises to do during a session.